helenlam100/webscrape-yelp/README.md

 Now that we have extracted one review, we can structure the information contained within.
 Create a Review class to store the:

-Date of review
+-Date of review
-Number of Stars
+-Number of Stars
-User name of user who left review
+-User name of user who left review
-Text content of Review
+-Text content of Review
-The original raw string of HTML corresponding to the review
+-The original raw string of HTML corresponding to the review